alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

 Conflicts with
     :ref:`aws.endpoints#standardRegionalEndpoints-trait`

-Non-regionalized (also known as "global" services) resolve a single endpoint per partition.
+Partitional services (also known as "global" services) resolve a single endpoint per partition.
 That single endpoint is located in the partition's ``defaultGlobalRegion``.
-Non-regionalized services should follow one of two standard patterns:
+Partitional services should follow one of two standard patterns:

 - ``service_dnsSuffix``: ``{service}.{dnsSuffix}``
 - ``service_region_dnsSuffix``: ``{service}.{region}.{dnsSuffix}``

-The following example defines a non-regionalized service that uses ``{service}.{dnsSuffix}``:
+The following example defines a partitional service that uses ``{service}.{dnsSuffix}``:

 .. code-block:: smithy